What Is A Real Estate Kick-Out Clause?

-A kick-out clause is a common provision in real estate purchase contracts that involve contingencies.
-Essentially, they let the seller continue showing the home and accept a non-contingent offer.
-They’re most commonly used in situations where the buyers need to sell their current home before the closing.
+A kick-out clause is a provision in real estate purchase contracts that allows home sellers to continue showing and accepting offers even after accepting a contingent offer.
+Kick-out clauses are most commonly used in situations where the buyers need to sell their current home before the closing.

 As you likely know, when you first shop for a home, you are allowed to make an offer based on certain contingencies.
 A very common contingency is that a buyer will close on the home within a specific time frame, as long as they can sell their house first.
 Generally speaking, the buyer will ask the seller to take the home off the market for a period of 30, 60, or 90 days.